matthewmuccio/TweetTweet/README.md

 * Users can click a repost button on a post that is not theirs.

 #### Planning

-* PLAN OUT YOUR APPLICATION!!!
+* PLAN OUT YOUR APPLICATION!
 * Planning lowers the time it takes to develop an app.
 * What will your endpoints be?
 	* What endpoint will render an HTML file?